The camera only captured a glimpse of her…

 The story of her death was heartrending.
 Annie was a single mom who raised her child alone, for the family story specified Annie’s husband had deserted mother and child.
 When she died, my grandmother was only four.
 No relatives lived nearby, and no one told this little girl that her mother was gone.
 On the day of the funeral when the little one saw her mother in the casket, she tried to climb into it, so she could be with her mother.
 Friends of the family had to pull the sobbing child away from the coffin.
 From that time on, grandma never attended another funeral.

-Because I could not ask questions about this grandmother, I have looked for clues that would give me precious details about her life.
-Although I have asked family questions about her, no one really had any answers.
+Because I could not ask questions about this grandmother, I looked for clues that would give me precious details about her life.
+Although I questioned family members about her, no one really had any answers.
 One common family member that I discovered on Ancestry.com believed Annie died in 1912.
 Another private member told me she didn’t have any clues either.
 My favorite aunt knew very little, but she told me Annie had lived in Montrose, Colorado and was buried there too.
 For six long years, I searched for answers and continued to hit brick walls until last night.
 During the early evening hours, while writing my blog, I decided to give it one more try, and I hit gold.
 Hour after hour, I found facts that helped answer so many of the questions that have frequented my thoughts throughout the years.
 My late night escapade opened so many doors.
 I discovered information about Annie as a child, and more details about my grandmother too.
 And at last, I found out when she died, and where she was buried.

 Ironically, the topic of this week’s blog assignment was to write about a tough, strong woman, or a woman who was tough to research.
 Last night, I realized she fit into both categories.
 As I discovered more about Annie and my grandmother, many questions were answered.
 Still, more questions developed as I unearthed more news and found that some information told about this great grandmother was not quite true.
 This mysterious woman harbored secrets of her own.